PappyEric/RecipeBookScanner/README.md

 - **Import to Mealie**: Go to Mealie > User Settings > Data Migration > Choose Migration Type > Nextcloud Cookbook and drop your ZIP file there.
 Submit.
 - *Voila!* Your entire vintage cookbook is now searchable, tagged, and backed up in your self-hosted instance.

+## I have a version [here](https://heirloom-recipe-digitizer-791910551214.us-west1.run.app/) you're more than welcome to try it out.
+It is using my API key, so it may be slow.

 ## Technical Stack
 - **Frontend**: React 19 + Vite (Fast, modern UI)
 - **Styling**: TailwindCSS (Clean, responsive design)